kabanir/SQAT06/README.md

 # SQAT06 - Assignment-1
-Go to "github.com"to registration a new a/c
+1. Go to "github.com" to register a new account
-Download git
+2. Download git
 Check git --version on Commad Prompt
 Search IzzatBamieh then select user to find IzzatBamieh Click SQAT06